Los ninos y la primavera – The children and spring!

 Museum of Art & History

-I don’t know what attracts so many interesting people to Key West but we were lucky to have our experience.
+I don't know what attracts so many interesting people to Key West but we were lucky to have our experience.
 Our time included a busy work schedule, but in our free time we walked, rode bicycles and explored much of the city.
 A car is almost useless in the historical district, where we stayed.
 Bicycles, golf cart-like vehicles, and walking are the easiest ways to get around.
 One of the prettiest beaches in the country is at Fort Zachary Taylor Historic State Park, an easy 10-minute bike ride.
-We spent many evenings walking to Mallory Square with its eclectic mix of artists, craftpeople, and street performers, along with huge crowds of people to watch the sunset.
+We spent many evenings walking to Mallory Square with its eclectic mix of artists, craftspeople, and street performers, along with huge crowds of people to watch the sunset.

 The Crowd at Mallory Square Capturing a Sunset